12 Tips for Working From Home

 #2.
 Keep your usual routine.
 If you normally get to the office and start work at 8:00 AM and end at 4:00 PM, aim to keep that routine as much as possible.
 Just like having a clear workspace, having regular work hours helps draw a line between “work-time” and “home-time”.

 #3.
 Communicate frequently.
-Not only will this increase productivity and accountability for yourself and the rest of your team, but it will also help to combat any feelings of loneliness and isolation.
+This will increase productivity and accountability for yourself and the rest of your team.
+Additionally, it will also help to combat any feelings of loneliness and isolation.
 So whether you’re reaching out to discuss a project or even just reaching out to check in and say hello, keep in touch and communicate often!

 #4.
 Distraction-proof your workspace.
 With schools closed and spouses also working from home, your work day may have more than its fair share of distractions.
 If possible, close your door to mitigate distractions, and if you have children, consider setting rules and boundaries about when they can interrupt.